 The SJRC is open year round with the exception of university wide vacation days/holidays or when the campus is closed due to extreme weather.

 What kind of technology and equipment does the SJRC have to make my meeting run smoothly?

 The SJRC has white boards, televisions with HDMI and VGA adapters for PC and MACs and a DVD player to help meetings run smoothly.
 The SJRC also has art supplies and others materials student groups may need.
 Just ask us if you have questions.

 How can I apply to work at the SJRC?

 Each semester the SJRC will have up to 10 work studies.
 A Northeastern student who is eligible for work study can apply for a job through the Student Employment website.
-Graduate Students can email the SJRC at email@example.com about graduate assistantship or practicum positions.
+We’re currently still hiring office assistants for the 2018-2019 academic year.
+For more questions about this contact Sarah (email@example.com).
+Graduate Students can email Faustina (firstname.lastname@example.org) about graduate assistantships or practicum positions.